-On October 25, 2021, the Company and Whitelaw Creek LLC, a Wyoming limited liability company ("Whitelaw Creek"), entered into an amendment (the "Amendment") to the asset purchase agreement dated October 20, 2016 between the Company and Whitelaw Creek (the "Asset Purchase Agreement").
-The Amendment modified certain provisions of the Asset Purchase Agreement related to the terms and conditions of the Company's option to repurchase (the "Repurchase Option") approximately 640 acres of non-core real property located in Crook County, Wyoming, that is under consideration for a waste rock facility for the Bear Lodge REE Project.
-Pursuant to and subject to the terms of the Amendment, among other things, the term of the Repurchase Option (which was to expire on October 26, 2021) was extended for up to three additional years, subject to annual option extension payments from the Company to Whitelaw Creek of \$25 in cash per year (each, a "Repurchase Option Extension Payment"); and the exercise price of the Repurchase Option was increased from \$1,000 to a price to be determined by a mutually agreed upon real estate appraiser (the "Repurchase Price"), provided that (i) the Repurchase Price must not be less than \$1,200 or greater than \$1,850 and (ii) any Repurchase Option Extension Payments paid by the Company to Whitelaw Creek must be credited toward the Company's payment of the Repurchase Price if the Repurchase Option is later exercised.
-In October 2023, the Company made the \$25 Repurchase Option Extension Payment to Whitelaw Creek to extend the term of the Repurchase Option through October 26, 2024.
+On October 25, 2021, the Company and Whitelaw Creek entered into an amendment (the "Amendment") to the asset purchase agreement dated October 20, 2016 between the Company and Whitelaw Creek (the "APA").
+The Amendment modified certain provisions of the APA related to the terms and conditions of the Company's option to repurchase (the "Repurchase Option") approximately 640 acres (257 hectares) of real property located in Crook County, Wyoming, that was under consideration for a stockpile facility for the Bear Lodge REE Project.
+Pursuant to the terms of the APA, as extended, RER exercised its option to repurchase the Section 16 property, and on October 21, 2024, entered into a purchase agreement with Whitelaw Creek to repurchase the property (the "Land Repurchase").
+The Land Repurchase closed on October 25, 2024 (the "Closing Date").
+As consideration for the Land Repurchase, on the Closing Date, the Company (i) issued 5,000,000 of its common shares to Whitelaw Creek having a Closing Date fair value of \$1,950 and (ii) paid Whitelaw Creek \$1,507 in cash.